12 Inspiring Civic Engagement Examples [Smart Initiatives]

 1. Reach.
 Direct reach to known residents in your community that want to connect with their neighbors and community members.

-2. Meaningful Communications.
+2. Meaningful communications.
 The ability to craft targeted messaging.

-3. Hyperlocal Messaging.
+3. Hyperlocal messaging.
 The ability to segment messages to one or several neighborhoods or service areas.

-4. Urgent News.
+4. Urgent news.
 The ability to further amplify the reach of potentially life-saving information (click here for information on how to create a crisis communication plan).

-5. Open Dialogue.
+5. Open dialogue.
 The ability to engage in two-way dialogue with residents to announce information, solicit public opinion, and act on issues of interest to the community.

-6. Safety Instructions.
+6. Safety instructions.
 Providing proactive crime prevention advice to residents to help keep their families and property safe, and residents can report suspicious activity in return.

-7. Crime Vigilance.
+7. Crime vigilance.
 Creating a virtual crime watch program.
 By becoming part of that dialogue, you reinforce to your citizens that you care about their safety and are taking an active role in residential crime prevention.

 11. Citizen Emergency Response Training, Gadsden, AL

-Check them out
+Check out Gadsden’s CERT program

 Why it Should Inspire You